10 best dog-friendly xeriscape backyard ideas transfer your homes

 2. Designated dig zone with gravel or sand pit

-Channel your dog’s digging instincts by creating a dedicated area in one yard corner.
-Line with decomposed granite, sand, or mulch to contain mess while satisfying natural behaviors.
+Channel your dog’s digging instincts by creating a dedicated area in one yard corner – line with decomposed granite, sand, or mulch to contain mess while satisfying natural behaviors.
 Bury dog-safe toys occasionally to encourage use.
-This dog friendly desert backyard landscaping ideas on budget technique requires minimal materials while protecting expensive plantings.
+This dog-friendly desert backyard landscaping idea on a budget technique requires minimal materials while protecting expensive plantings.

 2. Designated dig zone with gravel or sand pit